Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Examples

-(iii) For $t\not = -1,1$, the Hopf surface $X_t$ is biholomorphic to the linear Hopf surface defined by the matrix
+\item[(iii)] For $t\not = -1,1$, the Hopf surface $X_t$ is biholomorphic to the linear Hopf surface defined by the matrix

-for any choice of $\lambda\in\Bbb C$.
-Its Kuranishi space is smooth of dimension two and a Kuranishi domain can be identified with an open neighborhood of $A_0(t)$ in the space of {\it diagonal} matrices.

-(iv) The Kuranishi domain $V$ can be assumed to contain all matrices $A_{a(t)}(t)$ for $t$ different from $-1$.
-In the same way, the Kuranishi domain $W$ can be assumed to contain all triple $(2,2+b(t), a(t))$ for $t$ different from $1$.

-Taking these facts into account, we see that it is enough to choose adequately $V$ and $W$ and to glue $V$ to $W\times\Bbb C$ along a well-chosen open set to construct $K_{c_0}$.
+for any choice of $\lambda\in\mathbb C$.
+Its Kuranishi space is smooth of dimension two and a Kuranishi domain can be identified with an open neighborhood of $A_0(t)$ in the space of {\it diagonal} matrices. \item[(iv)] The Kuranishi domain $V$ can be assumed to contain all matrices $A_{a(t)}(t)$ for $t$ different from $-1$.
+In the same way, the Kuranishi domain $W$ can be assumed to contain all triple $(2,2+b(t), a(t))$ for $t$ different from $1$. \end{enumerate} Taking these facts into account, we see that it is enough to choose adequately $V$ and $W$ and to glue $V$ to $W\times\mathbb C$ along a well-chosen open set to construct $K_{c_0}$. \\ To be more precise, consider the closed path